 Health History

-Any pre-existing conditions at the time of enrolment will be excluded from cover.
-For Labs, this is especially relevant for joint conditions, allergies, and ear infections.
-Getting cover before issues develop is worth considering.
+Pre-existing conditions at the time of enrolment are excluded from cover.
+For Labs, this is especially relevant for joint conditions, skin allergies, and recurrent ear infections.
+Obtaining cover before issues appear is worth considering.

 📍